0Domlightning0/TheJournal/Protocol.md

 ## Our protocol
 - Using 3 flags we created a 4 trit system to call upon specific characters to be presetned
 - Other trit commands to complete non character commans
-- Simplicity = more accuracy / more time
+- Simplicity = more accuracy / more time shown with brute force https://github.com/0Domlightning0/TheJournal/blob/main/ImplicitAgreements.md
 - Complexity = less accuracy / less time
 -